Get free heat pump quotes

 The cost of water source heat pumps will depend on the size of the unit, the complexity of the installation and where you install it.

-According to Check a Trade, most homes will need to install upgrades to support water-source heat pumps.
-These can include new pipes, radiators and sometimes, upgraded insulation, which can add to your final cost.
+According to Check A Trade, most homes will need to install upgrades to support water source heat pumps.
+These can include new pipes, radiators and, sometimes, upgraded insulation, which can add to your final cost.

-Water source heat pumps can vary between £6,000 to £11,000, but the additional upgrades you might need can vary between £500 to £40,000.
+As a result, water source heat pumps can vary between £6,000 and £11,000, but the additional upgrades you might need can vary between £500 and £40,000.

 Can heat pumps save me money?

-However, this depends on how insulated your home is, what the weather’s like where you live, and the quality of the heat pump you get.
+However, this depends on how insulated your home is, what the weather’s like where you live and the quality of the heat pump you get.

-If your home is poorly insulated, you’ll waste more energy, and save less.
+If your home is poorly insulated, you’ll waste more energy and save less.
 In a well insulated home, with a highly efficient heat pump, one rated 350% or higher, you could save around £8,025 over 20 years.

 You also don’t need to replace a heat pump after 10 years, like a gas boiler.
 Air and ground source heat pumps typically last for 20 years.